“In the eye of a hurricane, there is quiet/

 The security staff certainly wasn’t helpful.

 For keeping order, asking general questions, forming queues, they were experts.
 They were scarily cordial.
 A byproduct of Kaiba’s meticulousness, no doubt.
 Out of all that, he expected them to help the children.
 They had to have seen them wandering around lost.
 They had walkie-talkies, eyes on the entire place.
-If anything, they were more concerned with what Jounouchi was doing.
-When he explained it, the man looked perplexed, and he moved along.
+If anything, they seemed more suspicious of what Jounouchi was doing.
+When he explained it to one of the guards, he looked perplexed and told Jounouchi to move along.

 “It ain’t ‘bout food and beds,” Jounouchi explained.
 He didn’t know if the guard heard him.